Your rights to make a complaint

 We want to give you the best possible service.
 However, if at any point you become unhappy or concerned about the service we have provided then you should inform us immediately, so that we can do our best to resolve the problem.

 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at that stage.
-Our client care partner is Chris Schofield, whose details are above.
+Our Client Care Partner is Simon Shepherd whose details are above.

 Making a complaint will not affect how we handle your case.